 There is an overwhelming feeling of spaciousness on this heathland course, so much so that it seems plausible that a second or third course could be intertwined between the existing 18 holes.
 To put everything into context, the course at Hankley Common occupies 164 acres, but the club actually owns more than 850 acres of perfect heathland.
 Don’t let this feeling of space lull you into a false sense of security – this is not the place to open your shoulders and let rip.
 Anything slightly off-line will be swallowed up by bunkers, or even worse, by the thick tangled heather.

-Eight new back tees are now in play, adding more than 250 extra yards.
-Hankley Common now measures an impressive 6,702 yards from the tips.
-This is a really technically testing golf course.
+New "Purple" back tees are now in play, pushing Hankley's yardage to a lengthy and testing 6,909 yards from the tips.
 Regional Qualifying for the Open has been held at Hankley Common since 1984 and the club has hosted numerous other important amateur and professional events over the years.

 The par threes, especially the 7th and the 11th are enjoyable and challenging, as are the opening and closing holes.
 Both are tough par fours, measuring well over 400 yards.